NKI API Common Fields#

 Supported Data Types#

 Supported Data Types by NKI below lists all supported data types by NKI.
-Almost all the NKI APIs accept a data type field, dtype, which can either be a NumPy equivalent type or a nki.language data type.
+Almost all of the NKI APIs accept a data type field, dtype, which must be a nki.language data type.

 Data Type